ecruz4/hr-atx55-MVP-cruz/README.md

 # About

 The objective of the plntr. website was to make a site that allowed indoor gardeners to keep track of their pruning, fertilizing, and watering schedules for their indoor plants.
-I was given two days to complete this project and it consists of a single page application that utilizes the MERN stack to store and render the user's garden and schedule on that single page.
+I was given two days to complete this project and it consists of a single page application that utilizes the MERN stack to store user data in a Mongo Atlas Database and render the user's garden and schedule on that single page.

 ## Home Page